-The findings of the screening demonstrate that the policies and proposed sites for allocation to be set out in the Preferred Options DPD will not have any adverse effects on the integrity of European sites.
+The findings of the screening demonstrate that the policies and sites for allocation in the Minerals and Waste Local Plan will not have any adverse effects on the integrity of European sites.

 The policy approach sets out where development will be considered appropriate and what factors will need to be considered.
-All applications coming forward on proposed allocated sites must comply with relevant policies; these allocations are judged not to have adverse impacts on European Sites, either alone or in combination.
+All applications coming forward on allocated sites must comply with relevant policies; these allocations are judged not to have adverse impacts on European Sites, either alone or in combination.

-The policies themselves set out in the Preferred Options will direct and manage new development and are not considered to have an effect on any European or Ramsar sites.
+The policies set out in the Minerals and Waste Local Plan will direct and manage new development and are not considered to have an effect on any European or Ramsar sites.